One hundred years ago, companies sucked.

-We recommend investing in your team through company team building.
+We recommend investing in your team through corporate team building.
 It’s not a buzzword; it’s the glue that holds the best teams together at the highest performing companies in the world, and it’s the #1 investment we’ve made to grow our team to 40 people and $1.2 million in revenue in just two years.

 In today’s article, I’ll focus specifically on how to do team building with a remote team.

 Does Your Company Suffer From Team Divergence?

 Our company, Museum Hack, offers unconventional tours at the world’s best museums.
 Most of our “on the ground” people that lead these tours are in NYC, DC and SF.
 And we have an amazing support team of customer service reps, sales/marketing people, and admin staff that work from Canada, Colombia, Belgium and the Philippines.
 We are a distributed team with no central office.
 Instead, we work out of coffee shops, museum cafes and fancy lounges.

 For our company, the benefits of being an entirely remote team are huge.
 We get to work from convenient locations so having a commute is optional, and we’ve eliminated “expensive NYC office rental” from our overhead.
 The biggest challenge is growing a cohesive, passionate team that truly understands our business, vision and clients.